arjundatta23/anseicca/README.md

 # anseicca
 ANSEICCA: Ambient Noise Source Estimation by Inversion of Cross-Correlation Amplitudes.
-This is a seismological waveform inversion code (written in Python 2.7) for ambient noise source directivity estimation.
+This is a seismological waveform inversion (Python) code for ambient noise source directivity estimation.
 It implements the technique described by:

 Datta, A., Hanasoge, S., & Goudswaard, J. (2019).
 Finite‐frequency inversion of cross‐correlation amplitudes for ambient noise source directivity estimation.
 Journal of Geophysical Research: Solid Earth, 124, 6653– 6665. https://doi.org/10.1029/2019JB017602